mikemag/MonkeyCAM/engine/docs/Configuration_Guide.md

 *Optional.*

-Toe inserts are specified with position relative to the center of the boot toe.
+Toe/nose inserts are specified with position relative to the center of the boot toe for skis, and relative to the reference stance for snowboards and splitboards.
 For tech/pin ski touring bindings toe inserts are specified relative to the center of the pin centerline.
 Note that for frame bindings with a fixed length (i.e. the distance from the front screw holes to the back screw holes is fixed as the binding is all one piece) then all of the binding inserts will be specified relative to the toe (and hence should be part of the "toe" section of the binding definition file).

 #### Center